openebs-archive/openebs-docs/docs/installation.md

 <font size="5">Setup nodeSelectors for Admission Controller</font>

 The Admission controller to intercepts the requests to the Kubernetes API server prior to persistence of the object, but after the request is authenticated and authorized.
 This openebs admission controller implements additional custom admission policies to validate the incoming request.
-The following are the admission policies avaialble with the latest release.
+The following are the admission policies avaialable with the latest main release.

 1. PersistentVolumeClaim delete requests validates if there is clone PersistentVolumeClaim exists.
 2. Clone PersistentVolumeClaim create requests validates requested claim capacity.
 This has to be equal to snapshot size.